 Our Markov chain consists of μ pairs of reversible jumps denoted by where \mathbf{J}{mr} and \mathbf{J}{ml} are the right and left jumps respectively.
-These reversible jumps implement operators on the curves and regions, such as death-birth, split-merge, switching models, switching partial relation order, and grouping-ungrouping.
+These reversible jumps implement operators on the curves and regions, such as death-birth, split-merge, switching models, switching partial relation order, grouping-ungrouping etc. Intuitively, a pair of reversible jumps is like a move that can be back-traced in AI search algorithms.